Eschatologue/CM_wiki/docs/class/bard/skald.md

 *Your weapon attacks are empowered with your signature bardic magic.*

-Whenever you hit with a weapon attack you deal bonus :dmg-thunder: Thunder damage on hit equal to your Bardic Die.
+Whenever you hit with a weapon attack you deal bonus :dmg-thun: Thunder damage on hit equal to your Bardic Die.
 This roll doesn't expend the die.

 Moreover, when a creature that has a Bardic Inspiration die from you uses it for a D20 Test, that creature gains Temporary Hit Points equals to the number rolled.